 But how did this deadly protein, known as botulinum toxin, get into the cheese sauce?
 And how can people protect themselves from botulism?

 "Botulism is the illness associated with eating a toxin called botulinum toxin," said Benjamin Chapman, an associate professor and food safety specialist at North Carolina State University.
 "It is one of scariest foodborne illnesses that we have."
-[Tiny & Nasty: Images of Things That Make Us Sick]

 The toxin blocks nerve messages, which, in turn, causes people to lose control of their muscles, Chapman told Live Science.
 For instance, people who have consumed the toxin may have trouble swallowing, droopy eyelids and difficulty breathing, he said.